1. End of Year Letter to Future Students Activity

 The emotions associated with the end of the school year and the beginning of summer break make great inspiration for a poem.

-You can keep it simple and have students write a few rhyming couplets, or teach them a new form of poetry.
+You can keep it simple and have students write a few rhyming couplets, or teach one of these short forms of poetry.

 If you think students might enjoy writing a some humorous poetry, consider teaching them how to write a limerick.
 (This no prep resource makes teaching this form of poetry easy on you, and includes templates to help students write their own limericks.)